 It takes about 5 hours to get there by road and 45 minutes by air.
 There are scheduled flights from both Jomo Kenyatta National Airport and Wilson Airport.
-You can also go by train to Naivasha then travel by road into the reserve.
-Several private tour operators provide safaris to the reserve and game drives within.

 The grassy savannah landscape enhances the beauty of the reserve.
 Scattered acacia woods and bush stand out in the plains.
 There is also a riverine forest, due to the presence of the Mara River, where most of the bird species dwell.
 The Maasai culture is another major attraction.
 One of the best-known tribes, the Maasai have maintained their culture even as other tribes fall prey to modern practices.
 Their bright colored clothes and traditional dances are a must-see.

 If you have sufficient funds, consider taking a balloon trip over the reserve.
 This popular and thoroughly memorable ride usually commences before dawn and includes a champagne breakfast.
 Viewing abundant game afloat a balloon is an unforgettable experience.

 There is a wide range of accommodation to suit all budgets.
 Most Maasai Mara lodges and camps are conveniently located within the game reserve due to its long distance from any major town.

 The Masai Mara Game Reserve, started as a small wildlife sanctuary 520 Km2 in 1948, it was extended eastwards in 1961 and went through some size variations before reaching the current size of 1,510 Km2 that it is today.
 The reserve originally got its name from the Maasai people who called the area “Mara” which in Maa (language of the Maasai) means ‘spotted’.
 This is exactly what the area looks like from afar.
 Great sweeping plains, spotted with umbrella acacia trees, bushes and animals.